Sycamorers/vggt-qwen3/README.md

 ```
 - The script samples views per scene, reads poses/intrinsics, builds depth histograms, and emits JSON Lines so `MultiViewJsonDataset` can stream them lazily.
 - Store validation splits alongside the train files so you can add eval hooks later.
+- **How it is used**: Stage 2 combines ScanQA (70%) and SQA3D (30%) per `configs/stage2_3d.yaml`.
+Each sample contributes up to 8 synchronized frames plus camera metadata, which the collator converts into geometry tokens so VGGT learns to align visual embeddings with Qwen3 responses.
+This stage keeps VGGT frozen but enables geometry tokens and higher view counts to teach 3D reasoning.
+- **ScanQA** – multiple-choice and open-ended QA over ScanNet scenes; emphasizes object discovery and spatial relations with ground-truth camera poses.
+- **SQA3D** – situational QA with more free-form language (“where would you sit to watch TV?”); complements ScanQA with relational answers and more diverse phrasing.

 ### Stage 3 (ARKitScenes-driven action synthesis)
 ```bash